-The American’s workforce of 55 is spread over several departments: News, Advertising, Internet, Circulation, Administration, Accounting, Creative services, Press and Mail Room.
-The weekly edition is printed each Wednesday afternoon and is on newsstands through Hancock, Washington, Waldo and Penobscot counties that same day.
+The American’s workforce of 55 is spread over several departments: News, Advertising, Internet, Circulation, Administration, Accounting, Creative Services, Press and Mail Room.
+The weekly edition is printed each Wednesday afternoon and is on newsstands throughout Hancock, Washington, Waldo and Penobscot counties that same day.

 The American’s news department operates independent of the editorial positions taken by publisher and executive editor, whose weekly editorials express the opinions, endorsements and stances of The American as an institution.
 The American welcomes Letters to the Editor, making a particular effort to publish those that are at odds with the paper’s editorial position.